Best Electricians in Huntingdonshire

 When choosing where to place the consumer unit, thought needs to be given to how the consumer unit will be accessed.
 Consumer unit locations are notorious for being in the most awkward of places.

-It is important that it is easy to reach the consumer unit and there is sufficient space around the consumer unit to operate switches and protective devices such as RCDs.
+It is important that it is easy to reach the Fuse Board and there is sufficient space around the Fuse Board to operate switches and protective devices such as RCDs.

 Consumer unit switches and protective devices within a consumer unit need to be easily accessible to the householder.
 Access which would require the use of a ladder or similar reaching platform would not be suitable.

-Thought needs to be given to the needs of the householder particularly if they are disabled, elderly, or infirm.
+Thought needs to be given to the needs of the householder particularly if they are disabled, older people, or infirm.
 In these cases, access to switches and protective devices should comply with BS 8300 – Design of Buildings and their approaches to meet the needs of disabled people.

 Environmental Conditions

-Particularly attention needs to be given to consumer units located outdoors or where environmental factors need to be taken into account.
+Particularly attention needs to be given to consumer units located outdoors or where environmental factors need to be considered.
 Such locations should always be avoided but if such a location should be necessary.

 A consumer unit should be of a design appropriate to the situation in which it is to be used.
 Outdoor locations require weatherproof equipment and weather protection should also be provided to the user.